LarsMehwald/Assignment2/README.md

 - README.md: the introductory file to this repository
 - ResearchProposal.html: HTML file that contains the research proposal
 - ResearchProposal.rmd: R markdown file that creates the html output
-- ResearchProposal.txt: the file containing our research proposal - later transferred into R markdown file

 ## Using:
 RStudio Team (2015).
 RStudio: Integrated Development for R. RStudio, Inc., Boston, MA URL http://www.rstudio.com/.